-Chris works with clients across various sectors and geographies, but has a particular focus on disputes work involving financial buyers.
+Chris works with clients across various sectors and geographies, but has a particular focus on disputes work involving banks and financial buyers.

-The Legal 500 UK (2015 and 2016) describes Chris as "ferociously clever" and "top-class…never lets clients down" in their recommendation of him for banking and commercial litigation.
+The Legal 500 UK has described Chris as "ferociously clever" and "top-class…never lets clients down" in their recommendation of him for banking and commercial litigation.
 Chris was also featured in The Legal Business Disputes Yearbook 2015 and among Legal Week’s list of Litigation Rising Stars for 2016.

-- acting for G4S in relation to claims arising out of its contract to provide security services for the London 2012 Olympic and Paralympic Games
+- G4S in relation to claims arising out of its contract to provide security services for the London 2012 Olympic and Paralympic Games

 Chris holds a Bachelor of Science (First Class) from the University of Bristol (1999) and obtained Distinctions for the CPE and LPC from the University of Exeter (2001) and the Oxford Institute of Legal Practice (2002) respectively.